How many ISA millionaires are there?Posted: 2018-04-08

 In fact, an ‘all in’ investor like John Lee would have only needed to outperform the market by 1% per year in order to cross the £1m threshold, which they would have done in the last 12 months.
 Outperforming the market by 1% per year is no mean feat, but there are certainly countless UK investors who have done it.
 Of course, in the recent Brexit-y era, the more of your investments were outside the UK the more you’ll have beaten the UK market.

-And, if you start today, and manage to go ‘all in’ with the full £20k allowance into low-fee equities every year, even assuming no change in the annual ISA allowance, with average returns of 7% per year it would take around 15 years to reach £500k (or a couple to reach £1m), and a further 7 years to reach the cool £1m mark.
+And, if you start today, and manage to go ‘all in’ with the full £20k allowance into low-fee equities (in a Stocks & Shares ISA, obvs) every year, even assuming no change in the annual ISA allowance, with average returns of 7% per year it would take around 15 years to reach £500k (or a couple to reach £1m), and a further 7 years to reach the cool £1m mark.

 Where are all the ISA investors’ yachts?